msujansky/nf-samap/README.md

 make run
 ```

-This will build the Docker image (if needed) and run the Nextflow pipeline using Docker.
+This will run the Nextflow pipeline using Docker.

 ## Development